VulpesDev/2048/README.md

 # 2048

-A classic tile-matching puzzle game recreated for the terminal using ncurses.
+A classic tile-matching puzzle game recreated for the terminal using ncurses, within 48 hours.
 ![2048](./img/img1.png)

 Table of Contents